mlbiocat/mlbiocat2025/_pages/about.md

 ---

 ## Speakers and Panelists
-Confirmed and invited speakers include:
+Confirmed and invited speakers include: TBC
-- **Dry-lab Experts:** Basile Wicky, Mattia Golub, Stanislav Mazurenko, and others.
-- **Wet-lab Experts:** Ditte Hededam Welner, Silvia Osuna, and more.

 ---